Act 1, Scene 1

 The source of this our watch, and the chief head

-In these lines from the opening scene, Horatio explains that Denmark is preparing for an imminent invasion from Norway, which is why the castle at Elsinore is so heavily guarded.
-Sometime in the past, the late King Hamlet had killed King Fortinbras of Norway and seized his lands.
-Young Fortinbras, his son, is now gathering an army to Denmark to take back the lands his father lost.
+In these lines from a bit later in the opening scene, Horatio explains that Denmark is preparing for an imminent invasion from Norway, which is why the castle at Elsinore is so heavily guarded.
+Years before, the late King Hamlet had killed King Fortinbras of Norway and seized some of his lands.
+Now, young Fortinbras, his son, is gathering an army to invade Denmark to take back the lands his father lost.
 Ironically, the threat of invasion plays little to no role in the tragic events of the play, mainly because the royal court at Elsinore is preoccupied with internal corruption and treachery.
-By the time Fortinbras appears with his army in the play’s final scene, the Danes have already managed to bring about their own demise.
+By the time Fortinbras appears with his army in the play’s final scene, the Danes will have already managed to bring about their own demise.

 Or to the dreadful summit of the cliff